BeissingerLab/BeissingerLab.github.io/Research.md

 permalink: /Research/
 ---
 # UNDER CONSTRUCTION

 ## Accelerating methods for plant improvement by utilizing evidence of past selection.

 ## Understanding genetic interactions and their influence on complex traits.

+## Using replicated selected populations to map quantitative trait loci and gene-action.